 Fall 2021 Undergraduate Teaching Assistant Positions

 UTAs are not hired by course.
 Because class availability varies term by term, we expect teaching assistants to be comfortable teaching various courses.
 The majority of new UTAs will teach recitations for our two-credit courses, Math 1551, 1553, or 2550.
 The minimum requirements at the time of application are:

 - Completion of Multivariable Calculus/Calculus III (Math 2551 or 2550 or 2561 or 2401 or 2605, or equivalent transfer credit).

-- A high overall GPA with grades of all A's in the core mathematics courses.
+- A high overall GPA with grades of mostly A's in the core mathematics courses.

 - Excellent people and communication skills.